The Dead-Alive Physicist experiment:

 2 The DAP experiment

-In this section we are going to propose a rather dramatic experiment, in which an audacious physicist named “P” is prepared to risk death.
-Imagine P inside a sealed and dark room.
-In a sense, P will play the role of Schrödinger’s cat as well as the part of Wigner’s friend in the original experiments, but – as will be seen – he will have, in our view, a much more important role.
+In this section we are going to propose a rather dramatic experiment, in which an audacious physicist named “P” is prepared to give her/his life to science.
+Imagine P inside a sealed room.
+In a sense, P will play the role of Schrödinger’s cat as well as the part of Wigner’s friend in the original experiments, but – as will be seen – she/he will have a much more important role.

 The experiment is planned as follows:

-Let us now briefly consider how quantum theory describes the experimental system: the photon wave function collides with BS at 12:00 + Δt1 PM (where Δt1 is the photon travelling time from L to BS) and splits into two component parts, one corresponding to the photon having been transmitted (T) and the other to the photon having been reflected (R), both with a probability amplitude given by a modulus of a coefficient, which, in our example, is 1/Ö2, as shown hereafter:
+Let us now briefly consider how quantum theory describes the experimental system: the photon WF collides with BS and splits into two component parts, one corresponding to the photon having been transmitted (T) and the other to the photon having been reflected (R), both with a probability amplitude given by a modulus of a coefficient, which, in our example, is 1/Ö2, as shown hereafter:

-If one assumes, as Wigner[10, pp. 181 and.187], “the existence of an influence of the consciousness on the physical world” and that “the measurement is not completed until a well-defined result enters our consciousness”, that is until the WF collapses into either one or the other of its two component parts, then inside the room, as long as P is under the CPB‘s effect, there is the linear superposition described above which, while time is passing, is propagating along the whole macroscopic measurement system up to the scale of P‘s brain.
-Then, the superposition will cease to be linear when it reaches P‘s consciousness.
+If one assumes, as Wigner, “the existence of an influence of the consciousness on the physical world” and that “the measurement is not completed until a well-defined result enters our consciousness” (see ref.
+11, pp. 181, 187), that is until the WF collapses into either one or the other of its two component parts, then inside the room, as long as P is under the CPB effect, there is the linear superposition described above which, while time is passing, is propagating along the whole macroscopic measurement system up to the scale of P‘s brain.
+Subsequently, the superposition will cease to be linear when it reaches P‘s consciousness.